Entertainment Licence

 Premises categorised as high risk will be required to produce an event safety plan, detailing the event risk assessment and associated safety measures required to ensure the safety of patrons attending.

 All temporary events will be classified in terms of risk as high, as experience has shown that the potential for safety risks and disturbance concerns is considerably higher.
-For such events the onus will be on the applicant to prove that the event can be run safely in the location or venue they have applied for.

 Table Summarising Risk Categories